codingforeveryone/READMEs/README.md

 [![Join the chat at https://gitter.im/codingforeveryone/READMEs](https://badges.gitter.im/codingforeveryone/READMEs.svg)](https://gitter.im/codingforeveryone/READMEs?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+##Introduction
-This is a place for creating and using tutorials.
-The idea is to create a short tutorial on a topic of your choice as a way to consolidate your own learning and to help others.
+This is a place for creating, editing and using tutorials (READMEs).
+The idea is to help build a collection of tutorials as a way to consolidate your own learning and to help others.
+There are two ways to contribute:

-The [SUMMARY.md](SUMMARY.md) shows the current structure of the gitbook.
-Please make sure that your new tutorial fits into the current structure and add the link to your tutorial there once it has been approved.

-We recommend that you create a pull request for your tutorial and put a request on Gitter for it to be reviewed and merged into the *master* branch.

-## Checklist for creating READMEs

-+ Pick your topic; keep it small;
-+ Google for tutorials on your chosen topic;
-+ Skim the tutorials you find and pick your favourite;
-+ If you don't think you can improve on your favourite tutorial then just summarise it in a single paragraph and link to it;
-+ If you think it could be simplified or made easier to understand, then give it a go;
+1. Add a new tutorial
+2. Improve the existing tutorials.

+But first you need to understand a bit about GitHub!

+##Using GitHub

+GitHub can be confusing at first.
+You need to understand at least the meaning of the terms *branch*, *master*, and *pull request* before you will be able to contribute.
+Check out the README on the [Contributor workflow](#tobeadded) for more information.

+Note that the existing READMEs are available at two locations, the [repository](https://github.com/codingforeveryone/READMEs) from where you can edit them and add new ones, and the [GitBook](https://github.com/codingforeveryone/READMEs) which represents the files in a more convenient form for browsing.
+Cross-references within READMEs should point to the files in the GitBook, not the repository.

+GitHub READMEs are written using a markup language called Markdown.
+You can familiarise yourself with Markdown using the [Markdown Cheat Sheet](http://codingforeveryone.foundersandcoders.org/programmer-skills/markdown-cheat-sheet.html).

+## Adding a new tutorial

+### General guidelines
+Make sure the topic is not already covered, keep the topic small, and aim to be simple and brief.
+Do not feel you need to write at length if an external resource has done it well: just summarise and link to it.
+In any case, your README should contain at least:

+1. An **Introduction** providing a single paragraph on the what, why and how of the topic.
+2. A penultimate section called **Related**, listing related topics and linking to existing READMEs in the GitBook where appropriate.
+If a related topic is not covered, consider raising it as an issue or mentioning it on Gitter.
+3. A final section called **References**, linking to other helpful resources on the topic.

+Some further notes:

-+ If you think the topic can be clarified with a Code Wars kata, then create one and link to it;
+4. If you think the topic can be clarified with a Code Wars kata, then create one and link to it.
-+ Add an introductory paragraph that describes the *What, Why, How* of the topic;
-+ Add a *Related* section and list any related topics that you think we need READMEs for;
-+ Link the related topics to any READMEs that already exist;
-+ Add a *References* section and link to any material that you found useful in your research;
-+ Add a nice illustrative diagram or screenshot;
+5. Consider adding a nice illustrative diagram or screenshot.
-+ Add your README to this repo and give it a sensible name; *
-+ Above all, keep your explanations short and simple;
-+ **Bonus**: If you are feeling adventurous, create a screencast to accompany your README.
+6. **Bonus**: If you are feeling adventurous, create a screencast to accompany your README.

-(* Sensible names are all lower-case, do not have spaces or non-ASCII characters and end with the .md file extension)
+###Submitting a pull request

+Before you submit a pull request for a new README, please make sure you have created it in the appropriate folder and added a link to it in SUMMARY.md.
+Submit the new file and revised SUMMARY.md as part of a single pull request.
+If you are unsure how to do this, consult the [Contributor workflow](#tobeadded) README.

+## Improving the existing tutorials

+To be updated.